You don’t have enough time (who does!), and you are practically running out of ideas on what contents to create, and share.

 - Create a “Collection” on Google of your top visual posts and reshare it elsewhere.

-- Grab just a section of your blog article that is helpful then publish it on Pulse, Facebook’s Instant Articles, or elsewhere.
+- Grab just a section of your blog article that is helpful then publish it on Pulse, Facebook’s Instant Articles, or anywhere else.

 - Create a checklist, if applicable.